DefGuard/docs/tutorials/step-by-step-setting-up-a-vpn-server/README.md

 ```
 defguard setup finished successfully
-If your DNS configuration is correct your defguard instance should be available at:
+If your DNS configuration is correct your Defguard instance should be available at:

 	Web UI: https://my-server.defguard.net
 	Enrollment service: https://enroll.defguard.net